nicn-3n/TryIt/README.md

 ## Previous Task
 **Task 0** : Print a simple helloWorld message

-**Task 1** : Define, initialise and print a classic C struct **Task 2** : classic C struct, enum simple variant match. define a struct containing an enumm intiatate it and print it
+**Task 1** : Define, initialise and print a classic C struct

+**Task 2** : classic C struct, enum simple variant match. define a struct containing an enumm intiatate it and print it

+**Task 3** : All kind of Enum, for loop, Vec. initialise a list of Custom Error define by enum then print them